torbsd/torbsd.github.io/faq.md

 to ask, but __TDP__ is only beginning to provide a small piece of a response.

+## What about other types of diversity, such as geographical? ##

+[Here is a list of country codes that do not have any public Tor relays](https://torbsd.github.io/tor-less-ccs.txt).
+Please feel free to enlist any technically capable friends or family to start running Tor relays there.

 ## "How many Tor relays are running a BSD?" ##

 The number and percentage of public Tor relays fluctuates, and this